back to Blog

 Private Label

-Products manufactured by one business but sold under another brand.
+Products manufactured by one business and sold under another company’s brand.

 Pro Forma Invoice